 Key takeaways

-Myrbetriq’s generic, mirabegron, was FDA approved in 2012 for adults with overactive bladder and later approved for pediatric use in 2021.
+Myrbetriq’s generic, mirabegron, was FDA-approved in 2024 for adults with overactive bladder and for children over 3 with neurogenic detrusor overactivity (NDO).

-Both Myrbetriq and mirabegron have the same active ingredient, dose, and effectiveness, though inactive ingredients may differ and occasionally cause sensitivity in some patients.
+Both Myrbetriq and mirabegron have the same active ingredient and effectiveness, though inactive ingredients may differ and occasionally cause sensitivity in some patients.

 Most insurance plans cover Myrbetriq or its generic for approved conditions, though prior authorization or step therapy may be required.

 An overactive bladder (OAB) can really throw a wrench in your daily routine, whether it means urgency, incontinence, or running to the restroom every hour.
 But Myrbetriq can help.
 By relaxing the smooth muscle around the bladder, this drug allows it to hold more urine, relieving OAB symptoms.
-Yet Myrbetriq can be pricey for some people, which might leave you wondering whether there’s a generic alternative.
-We have all the important details below.
+A generic version, mirabegron extended-release, became available in the U.S. in late 2022.

 Is there a generic for Myrbetriq?

-What are the differences between brand name and generic Myrbetriq?
+What are the differences between generic vs. brand-name Myrbetriq?

-Approved generic drugs are often extremely similar to their brand-name counterparts, and that’s because the FDA demands it.
-To receive official approval, the generic must have the same active ingredient(s), dose, forms, and administration routes as the reference drug.
-So Myrbetriq and mirabegron will work exactly the same way in the body.
+Approved generic drugs are identical to their brand-name counterparts, and that’s because the FDA demands it.
+To receive official approval, the generic must have the same active ingredient, dose, forms, and administration routes as the reference drug.
+So Myrbetriq and mirabegron will work the same way in the body.

-But that doesn’t mean that they’re identical products.
-Generic drugs are allowed to have different inactive ingredients, like coatings, stabilizers, fillers, binders, flavorings, and diluents.
+But that doesn’t mean that they’re the same products.
+Generic drugs may contain different inactive ingredients, such as coatings, stabilizers, fillers, binders, flavorings, and diluents.
 These ingredients shouldn’t influence the medication’s efficacy, but “some patients are sensitive to inactive ingredients, dyes, fillers, and coatings that differ between the brand and generic,” says Dr. David Shusterman, MD, board-certified urologist and founder of Modern Urologist.
 “If a patient reports a reaction or reduced tolerance on the generic, I’ll consider prescribing the brand.
 But for the vast majority, the generic is a safe and effective option.”

-Anyone taking generic mirabegron might wonder: Is it really just as effective?
+Anyone taking generic mirabegron might wonder: Is it really as effective as the brand-name version?
 In most cases, generic and brand-name drugs have comparable effectiveness.
-In fact, in a Canadian review of 43 different comparison studies, only 8% found any differences in outcomes.
-Another study on generic bioequivalence found only a 3.5% difference in absorption.
+In fact, in a review of 43 different comparison studies, only 8% found any differences in outcomes.
+Another study on generic bioequivalence found only about a 4% difference in absorption.

 “In my own practice, I haven’t seen any meaningful difference in how patients respond,” says Dr. Jason B. Carter, urologist and medical advisor at Aeroflow Urology.
 “Both versions reliably improve urgency, frequency, and incontinence in people struggling with overactive bladder.”

-While mirabegron and Myrbetriq are interchangeable for most people, it’s still important to consult a healthcare provider about whether the generic version will work well for you.
+While mirabegron and Myrbetriq are interchangeable for most people, it’s still important to consult a doctor or healthcare provider about whether the generic version will work well for you.

 Generic and brand-name medications might have very similar compositions, but their prices can be miles apart.
 Some studies suggest that generic drugs can be up to 80–85% less than brand-name ones, but that’s not always the case with Mybetriq and mirabegron.